DavidAnson/markdownlint/doc/Rules.md

     ### ATX style H3

-Note: the configured header style can be a specific style to use (atx, atx_closed, setext, setext_with_atx), or simply require that the usage be consistent within the document.
+Note: the configured header style can be a specific style to use (atx, atx_closed, setext, setext_with_atx, setext_with_atx_closed), or simply require that the usage be consistent within the document.

 ## MD004 - Unordered list style